debugsociety/Curriculum/lectures/Day1.md

-Day 1: Orientation, set up
+# Day 1: Orientation and set up

-## Download and install the Aquia DEV desktop 2
+## Download and install the Aqcuia DEV desktop 2

 Acquia Dev Desktop 2 allows you to install, test, and build Drupal sites locally on your Mac or Windows PC and optionally host them on either Acquia Cloud or the Acquia Cloud Free developer sandbox.
 Easily push or pull to synchronize your local site's code, database, or files with any Acquia Cloud environment.